Natural Pink Eye Conjunctivitis Remedies

 Iodine is a great agent for this condition.
 In fact, 10% iodine can kill roughly 90% of most bacteria within 15-30 seconds.
 Furthermore, studies have shown that even a weak povidone-iodine solution (Povidone-iodine 1.25% ophthalmic solution) is as effective as neomycin-polymyxin B-gramicidin for treating bacterial conjunctivitis.
 Current studies are finding similar results with various types of viruses as well.

 Hence, this is a great option to consider regardless of which type of conjunctivitis we might be dealing with.
 Because while it is substantially weaker than 10% iodine, it will not sting or stain the eye while still helping to fight the infection.
-Many that I have worked with have reported total resolution using Magic Drops of various strengths.
-Plus, with the addition of oral Berberine HCL, pathogens may be in a weakened state, which might allow your body to mount an even stronger defense.
+Many I have worked with have reported full resolution using Magic Drops of various strengths.
+Plus, with the addition of oral Berberine HCL, pathogens may weaken, allowing your body to mount an even stronger defense.

-If you cannot see the images provides, click on “See it on Amazon.com.”
+If you cannot see the images provided, click on “See it on Amazon.com.”